TayneB/Yetan-Chatbot-TayneB/Submission/planning/problem.md

 Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
 Are you familiar with Dungeons and Dragons 5th edition?
 Input: YES
 Output: Then we shall begin.
 Steel or magic?

+## t32
+Input: George
+Output: Well met, George, I am here to help you decide your destiny within the world of Faerun or beyond.
+Are you familiar with Dungeons and Dragons 5th edition?
+Input: yEp
+Output: Then we shall begin.
+Steel or magic?